KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 | Seed money | Donations |

 ## Possible Business Models
-How will the organization make money?
-How will the product/service be priced?
-Will there be multiple revenue streams?

 | Business Model | Notes |
 | -- | -- |